 - When to visit the Island?: Anytime throughout the year (rainy season March - June)

 - Climate: Dry, warm to hot and humid.
 Maximum average daily temperature 29°C

 - Rainfall: More than 1520mm per annum (influenced by Indian Ocean Monsoon patterns)

 - Altitude: 120m above sea level (maximum altitude)

 Historically, Zanzibar Island chronicles a far back as 360AD when a Greek traveller connected it to the Silk Trade Route.
-Then the Arabs of Oman and Shirazis of Persia came into the scene and their presence is still manifested in various parts of the island.
-The 1107AD Kizimkazi mosque, which is one of the oldest structures of the main island of Unguja stands testimony of this.
-The Sultan's transfer of his capital from Oman to Zanzibar in the 19th Century, the introduction of the clove plantations and the flourishing of the notorious slave trade made develop into a virtual commercial capital of the entire East Africa coastline and its interior and the external world.
+Then the Arabs of Oman and Shirazi's of Persia came into the scene, and their presence is still manifested in various parts of the island.
+The 1107AD Kizimkazi mosque, one of the oldest structures of the main island of Unguja, stands testimony of this.
+The Sultan's transfer of his capital from Oman to Zanzibar in the 19th Century, the introduction of the clove plantations and the flourishing of the notorious slave trade helped develop into a virtual commercial capital of the entire East Africa coastline and its interior and the external world.

 - Visit Stone Town, A World Heritage Site, to learn about Swahili Culture and their ways of life